openshift-cs/rosaworkshop/rosa-workshop/ostoy/12-scaling.md

 #### 3. Increase the load

 Now that we know that we only have one pod let's increase the workload that the pod needs to perform.
-Click the link in the center of the card that says "increase the load".  **Please click only *ONCE*!**
+Click the link in the center of the card that says "increase the load".

+!!! danger
+		**Please click only *ONCE*!**

 This will generate some CPU intensive calculations.
 (If you are curious about what it is doing you can click [here](https://github.com/openshift-cs/ostoy/blob/master/microservice/app.js#L32)).

+!!! note
-> **Note:** The page may become slightly unresponsive.
+		The page may become slightly unresponsive.
 This is normal; so be patient while the new pods spin up.

 #### 4. See the pods scale up

 After about a minute the new pods will show up on the page (represented by the colored rectangles).
 Confirm that the pods did indeed scale up through the OpenShift Web Console or the CLI (you can use the command above).

+!!! note
-> **Note:** The page may still lag a bit which is normal.
+		The page may still lag a bit which is normal.

 #### 5. Review metrics with observability